cnobile2012/dcolumn/docs/source/overview.rst

 Recursion
 ---------
-If you define a model as a *DColumn* model it can be included as a field in another model defined as a *DColumn* model.
+If you define a model as a *DColumn* model it can be included as a field in another model that is also defined as a *DColumn* model.

 .. warning::

-   Version 2.0 is a partial rewrite of **Django DColumns** and is NOT backwards compatible with previous versions.
+   As of Version 2.0 **Django DColumns** is no longer backwards compatible with previous versions.
 It now needs to use fields defined in user forms.
-The latest releases of Django would not work with the old way Dcolumns had previously handled fields.
-This is actually better as it is now more consistent with how Django does things.
+   The more recent releases of Django would not work with the old way Dcolumns had previously handled fields.
+The current implementation is actually better as it is now more consistent with how Django does things.